 Q-49: What are the “hard links” in Linux?

-“hard links,” in fact, the same link of the existing file but with another name.
+“hard links,” in fact, are the same link of the existing file but with another name.
 Because of the hard links, files get organized appropriately.
 The hard disk does not require any space; thus, data can be stored in different names without losing any space.
 The “hard link” syntax is given below.

 ln path/to/file /path/to/hard/link